Kumarchandan148/Meetease-videoconferencing-application-project/README.md

 # Meetease – Online Video Conferencing Application

 Meetease is a full-stack MERN video-conferencing web application that supports real-time video/audio calls, screen sharing, chat, and secure meeting rooms.
-It is inspired by modern meeting platforms and built with React,Node.js,Express,Socket.IO, and WebRTC.
+It is inspired by modern meeting platforms and built with React,Node.js,Express,Socket.IO, and WebRTC.TThis project is Dynamic.

 ---